pralab/som-refusal-directions/README.md

 ```bash
 python som_generate_directions.py --som_x 4 --som_y 4 --sigma 0.33 --lr 0.01 --layer [l^*] --model_name [model_name]
 ```
 Checkout the allowed args to see how to get the best out of your SOM!
+To reproduce our results, use the layer indicated in the original paper's Table2 (e.g., 13 for LLama2-7B).

 ### 4. BO search
 After the generation of the directions, you can run a BO search to find the best set of k direction to be ablated: